LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 Alquimia: Operator Splitting Reaction Step
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Take one (or more?) reaction steps in operator split mode
+Take one reaction step in operator split mode with the specified delta t.

 .. code-block:: none